osvaldopina/linkbuilder/docs.md

 The link builder has the `when()` method for defining the expression.
 Only if the expression evaluates to true will the link be included in the resource.

+In addition to all available functionalities, 2 objects are added in the execution context of the SpEL expressions:
+*  Resource - Object that contains the resource returned by the controller method
+*  Params - Array with the parameters used in the controller method call

+** Note that everything available for the SpEL context in the link builder is also available in the expressions used in annotations.**

 ### 2.5.
-Generating Self Link from Current Controoler Call
+Generating Self Link from Current Controller Call

 If the controller is annotated with @SelfFromCurrentCall a self link will be generated and included in the resource returned by the controller.